FDR0903/ctf25/slides.md

 * We want to price a European-style option with payoff $V(S_T, T)$
   * The payoff depends on the terminal time $T$ and the value of the asset price $S_T$ at this terminal time.
-  * If we can replicated the dynamics of the option price with thoses of a self-financed portfolio, then both investment options have the same price.
+  * If we can replicated the dynamics of the option price with those of a self-financed portfolio, then both investment options have the same price.

 ---